 - Accumulation of sediments in hot water system – Is your hot water supply affected?
 It could be due to the accumulation of sediments in your storage tank.
 Depending on the water quality in your area, the hot water tank may need to be flushed regularly to remove any sediment buildup.
 If you haven’t had your tank flushed recently, contact your local plumber.
-We recommend getting the hot water system flushed regularly if needed to extend the life of your water heater and prevent low-pressure problems in the future.
+We recommend getting the hot water system flushed regularly if needed to extend the life of your hot water system, and prevent low hot water pressure problems in the future.

 - High water demand – Using your appliances and shower at the same time can cause the pressure to drop.
 This problem can be fixed easily by coordinating your water usage across different times of the day.

-- Incorrect installation – Often the issues arise due to incorrect plumbing installation, bends in pipes, mismatched pipe diameters or worn-out pipes.
+- Incorrect installation – Often the issues arise due to incorrect hot water installation, bends in pipes, mismatched pipe diameters or worn-out pipes.

 - Blocked pipes – Does your water flow slow down after some time?
 Pipes can accumulate sediments, limescale, or other debris causing the water flow to slow down.
 If this is the case, your plumber can clean or replace the pipes.